taylorjg/hangman-elm/README.md

 * ~~show letter buttons in three rows~~
 * ~~add GameState type (InProgress / GameOver)~~
 * ~~only process ChooseLetter msg when InProgress~~
-* when GameOver, display a NewGame button
+* ~~when GameOver, display a NewGame button~~
 * add ChooseWord msg and send it on NewGame button click
-* handle ChooseWord msg by hardcoded word to "ELM" (as is currently done)
+* handle ChooseWord msg resetting game state
-* cause ChooseWord on startup
+* send ChooseWord msg on startup
-* enhance handling of ChooseWord by choosing a random word from a small hardcoded dictionary
+* enhance handling of ChooseWord msg to choose a random word
 * ~~add number of lives count~~
 * ~~display remaining lives count~~
 * ~~add Outcome type (Won | Lost) and model field of type Maybe Outcome~~